 I’ve listed some of the common herbs and the information you may find useful to grow them as part of your herb garden.

-When is the best time to plant herbs?
+3. Choose the best time to plant herbs

 Most herbs tend to prefer cool weather to grow well.
 This means you need to grow them when the temperatures are between 50 to 80 °F.